AadityaAnand/CodeEditor/README.md

 - File versioning/history with revert support

 Notes
-- Presence and versioning are in-memory / basic persistence respectively.
-For production scale, move presence to Redis and add CRDT-based merging (Yjs) for robust concurrent edits.
+- Presence is currently in-memory.
+For production scale, move presence to Redis and enable the socket.io Redis adapter.
+- Versioning snapshots are stored in Mongo; add retention/TTL for long-term data management.

+Next recommended tasks
+- Add a CI workflow to run linting, backend tests, and the frontend build on each push.
+- Add `/health` and `/ready` endpoints and graceful shutdown handling in the backend.

 # CodeEditor